 A cloak, possibly the Whisper Cloak, which is given by the beggar.

 In the game, Roland's Manor was already attacked by Scotia's monsters by the time you get to it.
-However, there is an unused screen of the Manor that looks intact.
+However, there is a screen of the Manor that looks intact.
 In the Lore of the Lands section of the game, there is a part where you see Roland's Manor intact, but it is in sepia tone.
 The colored version is never shown in-game.

 |Old Version||Final Version|